 Students are also strongly encouraged to seek clarification and advice regarding appropriate grievance procedures.
 The Ombuds Officer for Graduate Education represents a valuable resource for questions regarding grievances and appeals.
 The ombudsperson advocates for the processes of graduate education and provides equal, open access to all parties-students, faculty, staff and administrators.
 To secure a hearing with the Graduate Academic Appeals Panel, please complete the Form to Request a Hearing.
-This form must be completed and returned to the Graduate & Professional School within 10 university business days of receiving notice of final actions/decisions you wish to appeal.
+This form must be completed and returned to the Graduate & Professional School within 10 university business days of receiving notice of final actions/decisions if a student's wish is to appeal.
 Please direct any questions regarding graduate appeals to the Graduate & Professional School at grad@tamu.edu.